-The place of Information and community technologies (ICT) in education and the world in general cannot be underestimated.
-ICT has become key tools with a revolutionary impact on how we see the world and how we live.
+The place of Information and community technologies (ICT) in education and the world in general cannot be undermined.
+ICT have become key tools and had a revolution impact on how we see the world and how we live.
 Modern day businesses are conducted and facilitated through the use of telephones, fax machines and computer communication networks through the internet.
-This phenomenon has given birth to the contemporary e-commerce, e-government, emedicine, e-banking and e-education among others.
+This phenomenon has given birth to the contemporary e-commerce, e-government, e-medicine, e-banking and e-education among others.
 According to Bandele (2006), ICT is a revolution that involves the use of computers, internet and other telecommunication technology in every aspect of human endeavour.
 The author posited that ICT is simply about sharing and having access to data with ease.
 It is regarded as the super highway through which formation is transmitted and shared by people all over the world.
 Ozoji in Jimoh (2007) defines ICT as the handling and processing of information (texts, images, graphs, instruction etc) for use, by means of electronic and communication devices such as computers, cameras, telephone.